Simulation Fellowship Director

 Dr. Lindquist's areas of interest include teamwork training, patient safety and simulator-based medical education.

 Gianna Petrone, DO Assistant Professor

-Dr. Petrone is a core faculty instructor at the Medical Simulation center.
+Dr. Petrone is the Director of Emergency Medicine Resident Simulation.
 She earned her bachelor of science degree in biology from Manhattan College and Medical Degree from The University of New England College of Osteopathic Medicine in Biddeford Maine.
 Dr. Petrone completed her emergency medicine residency and served as chief resident at Kent Hospital in Warwick RI.
 She recently completed a one year medical simulation fellowship with Brown Emergency Medicine.

 Dr. Petrone is an assistant professor of emergency medicine at The Warren Alpert Medical School of Brown University and an attending physician at The Miriam Hospital and Rhode Island Hospital.
 Her current interests include curriculum development, simulation-based airway management and emergency procedural skills training in the bariatric population.